frontenddogma/web-development-glossary/manuscript/c.md

 Client side
 : Operations on the client as opposed to the server side in a client-server relationship.&nbsp;[†](#w-client-side)

+Client-Side Rendering
+: A technique in which a page is rendered on the client side, as opposed to the server side (as with SSR).
+On the first request, only a skeleton (a minimal HTML document) is returned by the server.
+It is then populated on the client side, usually via JavaScript, to turn it into a fully rendered page.

 Cloaking
 : A search engine optimization (SEO) technique in which the content presented to the search engine spider is different from that presented to a user’s browser.
 This can be done by delivering content based on the IP addresses or the `User-Agent` HTTP header of the user requesting the page.
 When a user is identified as a search engine spider, a server-side script delivers a different version of the web page, one that contains content not present on the visible page, or that is present but not searchable.
 The purpose of cloaking is to deceive search engines so they display the page when it would not otherwise be displayed (black hat SEO).
 However, it can also be a functional (though antiquated) technique for informing search engines of content they would not otherwise be able to locate.&nbsp;[†](#w-cloaking)